bearror/literal-cat/README.md

       // throw Error, return Error, return undefined, use Result type, ...
     }
     ```
   - If you're using a parsing library like [Zod][zod], it should be possible to attach tags to a schema.
 In Zod, one approach is using `refine`.
 (No need to have a type guard with extraneous checks, though!)
-Note that the built-in `brand` method uses a `Symbol`, which complicates compatibility.
-It aims to brand *concepts*, not *constraints*.
-(That's not necessarily a bad thing!
-Nominal types and literal constraints as types are different approaches.)

 ### Accepting a constrained literal as input